BjoernRohr/sampcompR/README.md

 frame in probability surveys) or comparing two survey modes when a sample was gathered using differing modes.

-In a preprint (Rohr et al., 2023), we used the package (which was created and designed in this context) to compare several non-probability and probability surveys against a benchmark survey.
+In a recent paper (Rohr et al., 2024), we used the package (which was created and designed in this context) to compare several non-probability and probability surveys against a benchmark survey.